Rustem/toychain/README.md

 "HEADER+BODY", where HEADER is 3-char string and BODY is message pack serialized message.
 15. Apply transaction is done according to Etherium white/yellow papers
 16. Apply block is done according to Etherium/Bitcoin white papers
 17. Block syncronization between peers is done using simple Finite State Machine protocol
+18. Leader election among miners: only one miner is allowed to mine the blocks at a certain time.

 ## Requirements